fausecteam/ctf-gameserver/docs/submission.md

 Response Codes
 --------------
-* `OK`: The flag was valid, has been accepted by the server and will be considered for scoring.
+* `OK`: The flag was valid, has been accepted by the server, and will be considered for scoring.
 * `DUP`: The flag was already submitted before (by the same team).
 * `OWN`: The flag belongs to (i.e. is supposed to be protected by) the submitting team.
 * `OLD`: The flag has expired and cannot be submitted anymore.